huy-V0/Bouncing-Balls-Simulation/README.md

 # Bouncing balls simulation
 This program simulates bouncing balls inside a circle with a spinning arc sector, where balls interact based on their position relative to the arc.
 The motion and collisions are implemted by principles of circular motion and tangential velocity.
-Applying geometry and physics algorithms for accurate reflections.
+Applying geometry and physics algorithms for precise reflections.

 # Instructions
 Pygame and Python3 are required.